MCG-NJU/BCN/README.md

 ```

 #### 4. Training our Stage Cascade  and BGM jointly
-We will freeze the parameters of BGM for the first several epochs and jointly optimize two modules until convergence.
+We will freeze the parameters of BGM for the first several epochs and then jointly optimize two modules until convergence.
 Here we only use frame-wise classification loss and optimize BGM by backward gradients.
 The evaluation both on training and testing set will show on screen during training procedure.
 ```
 python main.py --action train --dataset DS --split SP
 ```